 Like many people aged 50 and up, you may look back and wish you had the wisdom, emotional maturity, and life experience at age 20 that you have now.
 At the same time, you wouldn’t mind a young body, wrinkle-free skin, and that feeling of immortality.

 Maybe you can have it all.
-Walfish points out that this is a different era.
 The science of health and aging has come a long way, and you now know that keeping yourself vital and strong is possible through exercise and a healthy lifestyle.
 You don’t have to just grow old and broken-down.

-In a survey by InsideTracker, an aging analytics company, three times as many people said they would rather stay age 50.
-Only 17 percent considered people in their 60s to be old and nearly three quarters believe they will live into their 80s.
+In one survey, three times as many people said they would rather stay age 50 than 20.
+Only 17 percent considered people in their 60s to be old, and nearly three quarters believe they will live into their 80s.

 More than 80 percent believe they can slow down the effects of aging.
 Diet is their biggest weapon, followed by exercise.

-But the survey also found that while middle-aged people claim to look and feel younger than their age, “scientific study after study” finds that you are more likely to be older than your chronological age, says Gil Blander, PhD, chief science officer for InsideTracker.
+But the survey also found that while middle-aged people claim to look and feel younger than their age, “scientific study after study” finds that you are more likely to be older than your chronological age.

 Janet O’Dell, RN